"Between sovereign states there can be no last resort except war." - Hannah Arendt

 "Modern science has thrust into man’s fallible hands unprecedented power: power in building, power in destroying." –Hugh Ferris

 Have new technologies created a strategic revolution, or are they simply plugged into old policies?
-Leaders like George W. Bush and Barack Obama have made tough decisions about deploying new military capabilities, and they have set out key policies regarding cybersecurity and international affairs.
+US presidents have made tough decisions about deploying new military capabilities, and they have set out key policies regarding cybersecurity and international affairs.
 Still, scholars talk about the “revolution in military affairs” and the power of technological change to drive politics and policy.
 We will first evaluate the history and theories of how technology and national security interact with one another.
 The latter sections of the course focus on lethal drones and the cyber environment.

 “A nation, despicable by its weakness, forfeits even the privilege of being neutral.” —attributed to Alexander Hamilton, The Federalist no. 10

 This course immerses students in grand strategic thinking through an innovative combination of classic readings, competitive simulation, and contemporary analysis.
 As a topic, “grand strategy” refers to the link between a state’s goals and capabilities, and it entails historical, philosophical and systematic thought.
 It is how states understand and pursue their perceived interests and roles in the world.
 Understanding grand strategies offers an essential tool to evaluate states’ foreign policies as well as the international system.
-Students are first charged with the virtual fate of a nation through a collaborative, competitive online simulation.
-This experience involves diplomacy, planning and cooperation along with guile, spontaneity and competition.
-Next, as members of working groups, students will then grapple with a pressing contemporary issue, such as cybersecurity, in the context of a number of case studies, including Russia and China.
-The course concludes with the working groups presenting and discussing strategic proposals they have developed.
+Students are charged with the virtual fate of a nation through a collaborative, competitive online simulation.
+This experience involves diplomacy, planning, and cooperation along with guile, spontaneity, and competition.
+Students will complete regular quizzes and write analytical memos.
+The class also develops a grand strategy rubric that each student will apply to a current case study.

 "It isn't enough to talk about peace.
 One must believe in it.
 And it isn't enough to believe in it.
 One must work at it." -Eleanor Roosevelt